 But first, please remember, a low FODMAP diet is NOT a gluten free diet.
 When following a low FODMAP diet we are concerned about the ‘fermentable carbohydrates’, gluten is a protein so unless you have Coeliac Disease OR Non Coeliac Gluten sensitivity (NCGS) there is no need to worry about gluten.
 You can read more about this here.

 If you do have Coeliac Disease or NCGS, then oats are controversial.
 Gluten is the overarching name for the protein in wheat (gliadin), rye (secalin), barley (horedin) and oats (avenin).
 Currently you can test for each specific protein, except for avenin, the protein in oats.
 Therefore, the Australian Food Standard Code does not allow ‘Gluten Free’ labels on oat products in Australia.
-In Europe and the USA however, oats not contaminated with wheat can be called Gluten Free.
+In Europe and the USA however, oats not contaminated with gluten-containing grains can be called Gluten Free.

 What do we mean by not contaminated?

-‘Wheat free’ or ‘non contaminated' oats are oats that have not been processed in facilities with rye, barley or wheat.
+Sometimes referred to in international regulations, pure ‘non-contaminated' oats are oats that have not been processed in facilities with rye, barley or wheat.

 Why can the USA and Europe call them gluten free?